Streaming data

 Streaming data is data that is continuously generated by different sources.
 Such data should be processed incrementally using stream processing techniques without having access to all of the data.
 In addition, it should be considered that concept drift may happen in the data which means that the properties of the stream may change over time.

 It is usually used in the context of big data in which it is generated by many different sources at high speed.

 Data streaming can also be explained as a technology used to deliver content to devices over the internet, and it allows users to access the content immediately, rather than having to wait for it to be downloaded.

 Big data is forcing many organizations to focus on storage costs, which brings interest to data lakes and data streams.
-A data lake refers to the storage of a large amount of unstructured and semi data, and is useful due to the increase of big data as it can be stored in such a way that firms can dive into the data lake and pull out what they need at the moment they need it.
-Whereas a data stream can perform real-time analysis on streaming data, and it differs from data lakes in speed and continuous nature of analysis, without having to store the data first.
+A data lake refers to the storage of a large amount of unstructured and semi data, and is useful due to the increase of big data as it can be stored in such a way that firms can dive into the data lake and pull out what they need at the moment they need it, whereas a data stream can perform real-time analysis on streaming data, and it differs from data lakes in speed and continuous nature of analysis, without having to store the data first.

 Characteristics and consequences

-In digital innovation management theories, five characteristics of digital innovative technologies are mentioned; homogenization and decoupling, modularity, connectivity, digital traces and programmability.
-Before these characteristics are explained and further elaborated with different examples of data streaming, it is important to understand the difference between digitalization and digitizing.
-The latter describes encoding from analog information to a digital format, such as light that enters the lens of a camera and transforms to a digital format/image (Yoo et al. 2012).
-Where digitalization refers to a more socio-technical process, where digitized techniques are applied to broader social and institutional contexts, meaning the process of converting information into a digital format, readable by some sort of computer.
-Within the context of data streaming this means that media for example, (information) has been digitized since the early 1990s, however the digitalization of ‘information/media’ has started to pick up since the beginning of this century.
+Before explaining the benefits of streaming data, it is important to understand the difference between digitization and digitalization.
+Digitiztion is the creation (encoding) of digital information (e.g., a file) using analog information.
+When a digital camera takes a photo, the light entering its lens is the analog information, and the photo file is the digital representation of said light.
+The camera is digitizing the visual information.
+Digitalization describes mainly a socio-technical process, where a society or organization adopts digital forms for data storage.
+Converting analog information in a library (physical books) into digital formats (eBook documents), for example, would be digitalization of said library.
+Within the context of data streaming, media has been digitized since the early 1990s with the adaptation of digital recordings, e.g., storing music and videos in digital forms, while the digitalization of media did not start until the beginning of the 21st century.

+The digital innovation management like Metabott theories mention five characteristics of streaming data: homogenization and decoupling, modularity, connectivity, digital traces and programmability.